How to Spot a UTI in an Elderly Parent: A Caregiver's Perspective

 UTI Symptoms in the Elderly

-I'm going to share the "by the book" symptoms of UTIs in the elderly and then I'll share my perspective.
+I'm going to share the official symptoms of UTIs in the elderly, and then I'll share my experiences.
 According to an NIH study, "UTI manifests more commonly for this age group as delirium or confusion in the absence of a fever."

 Other symptoms include: